Barbara Bodichon

-Barbara Leigh Smith Bodichon (born Barbara Leigh Smith; 8 April 1827 – 11 June 1891) was an English educationalist and artist, a philanthropist and her greatest skill was as a facilitator.
-She was a leading mid-19th-century feminist and women's rights activist.
-She published her influential A Brief Summary of the Laws of England Concerning Women in 1854 and the English Woman's Journal in 1858.
-Bodichon co-founded Girton College, Cambridge (1869).
-Her brother was the Arctic explorer Benjamin Leigh Smith.
+Barbara Bodichon (8 April 1827 – 11 June 1891), born Barbara Leigh Smith, was an English educationalist, artist, and philanthropist, a leading mid-19th-century feminist and women's rights activist.

+In 1854, she published her influential A Brief Summary of the Laws of England Concerning Women, and in 1858 the English Woman's Journal.

+With her friend Emily Davies, in 1869 Bodichon co-founded Girton College, Cambridge.
+Her greatest skill is said to have been as a facilitator.